 entering it fully.
 It is a question of seeing more, hearing more, perceiving more.

 Excerpt from Situation 2, close to the window facing the automated curtains (random programming) – 03:13

 (please listen with headphones in order to hear the aproximation of the spatial diffusion)

 2 site-specific sound fictions were created on site during three different residency stays.

-The second fiction is situated in front of a large window for which curtains as been customized, motorized and automatized (max/msp).
-The curtains are moving according to different rhythms, in relation to the audio.
-The visitor hears people arriving, taking place, close, maybe too close to him.
-She listens to people talking in the office, just behind her.
-The sensation of realness is accentuated by the very concrete movement of the curtains and by the sound gaps between the movements (fast, very fast, short, slow, long…) that are seen and the ones that are heard.
+The second fiction is situated in front of a large window for which curtains were customized, motorized and automatized (max/msp).
+The curtains move according to different rhythms, in relation to the audio.
+The visitor hears people arriving, taking places close to them, maybe too close.
+They listen to people talking in the office, just behind them.
+The sensation of realness is accentuated by the very concrete movement of the curtains and by the sound gaps between the movements (fast, very fast, short, slow, long…) that are seen and those that are heard.

 A long video sequence shot is projected in a narrow corridor.
-The visitor follows two persons who are walking, at night, in an empty street.
-He or she tries to understand what they are saying, but is never able to pick up complete sentences: the sounds of the surroundings (airplanes, train, cars…) are constantly muffling their discussion.
+The visitor follows two people who are walking, at night, in an empty street.
+They try to understand what they are saying, but is never able to pick up complete sentences: the sounds of the surroundings (airplanes, train, cars…) constantly muffle their discussion.